 While it’s not always possible to prevent skin cancer in cats, understanding the risk factors and taking preventative measures can help reduce your cat’s risk.
 Here are some tips for reducing a cat’s risk of developing skin cancer:

-4. Healthy Diet and Lifestyle: A balanced diet and regular exercise can help maintain your cat’s overall health and strengthen their immune system, which can help protect against cancer.
+Healthy Diet and Lifestyle: A balanced diet and regular exercise can help maintain your cat’s overall health and strengthen their immune system, which can help protect against cancer.
+Make sure to carefully transition your cat to a new diet to avoid symptoms like diarrhea or constipation.

 In Conclusion